The Site Logistics Experts

 The Challenge

-Autonomous vehicles can only react to what their control system can see
+Robotic vehicles can only react to what their control system can see

-Incomplete AV situational awareness
+Incomplete situational awareness

-Autonomous control software only knows what its onboard sensors, infrastructure, and connected systems provide.
+Robot control software only knows what its onboard sensors, infrastructure, and connected systems provide.
 Human-driven vehicles outside that data loop can become blind spots.

 Conservative operating rules cap throughput